rstudio/websocket/tmp/QA-instructions.md

 ws$send("hello")
 ```

-For each message `msg` you send, you’ll receive another message: “Client
+For each message `msg` you send, the following should be printed to the
-got msg: `msg`”.
+R console: “Client got msg: `msg`”.

 Closing the websocket
 ---------------------